EZZY619/EZZY619/README.md

 ## 🚀 About Me

-I am a **Data Scientist** and **Machine Learning Practitioner** dedicated to transforming complexe data into clear, actionable intelligence.
+I am a **Data Scientist** and **Machine Learning Practitioner** dedicated to transforming complexed data into clear, actionable intelligence.

 My work bridges the gap between theoretical algorithms and real-world deployment.
 I specialize in building **transparent predictive models** and **robust data pipelines** that solve critical problems in education, market analysis, and resource management.